 Ms. Mary is very nice and polite.
 Some might even go so far to say that she’s a sweet woman who engages her clients in pleasant conversation.
 Ms. Mary also has such an unusual, melodic laugh that we can’t help but smile and laugh when we hear it.

 In a place many of us consider one of the scariest places in the world, Ms. Mary’s bedside manner (or in this case chairside) sets us completely at ease.
 At some point, however, and we both know that this moment is inevitable, Ms. Mary will be putting that chairside manner aside to get down to business.
 Her business is not kind, sweet, and endearing.
 Her business involves something called a Sickle probe, a Scaler, and the most feared of all dental tools the drill.
 She doesn’t cackle when she picks it up, and no one cues up harrowing music to inform us that the setting is changing.
 She just quietly turns around to gather her tools, perhaps while we’re answering one of her polite, sweet questions about our lives, and she returns to start the process.

 Some of Ms. Mary’s tools make the most awful sounds, and some of the other ones help her chip away at the plaque and other buildup her patients have so recklessly acquired over the years.
 They’re all painful.
-At some point in her process, we inform Ms. Mary that we obviously don’t have enough painkiller, and at another point in the process we realize there never will be enough.
-Ms. Mary appears to do her best to accommodate us, but we know, somewhere deep in our heart, that Ms. Mary is an awful person who enjoys this far too much.
+At some point in the process, we inform Ms. Mary that we obviously don’t have enough painkiller, and at another point in the process we realize there never will be enough.
+Ms. Mary appears to do her best to accommodate us, but we know, somewhere deep in our heart, that Ms. Mary is an awful person who enjoys this.